boraseoksoon/SpotlightSearch/README.md

 import SpotlightSearch

 struct ContentView: View {
-    /// Assuming your viewmodel is like example view model in the demo project, the way of how to use is as below.
+    /// Assuming your viewmodel is like the example view model in the demo project, the way of how to use is as below.
     /// You can clone this repo then there is SwiftUIExample target demo project in it.
     @ObservedObject var viewModel: ItemListViewModel()
     @State private var isSearching = false